 Timing and Latency

-The lowest speed DDR3 RAM runs at 533 MHz, which means a clock cycle of 1/533000000, or 1.87 ns.
-With a CAS latency of 7 cycles, total latency is 1.87 x 7 = 13.09 ns.
+The lowest speed DDR3 RAM runs is 533MHz, which means a clock cycle of 1/533000000, or 1.87 ns.
+With a CAS latency of 7 cycles, total latency is 1.87 x 7 = 13.09 ns. (“ns” stands for nanoseconds.)

-Whereas the lowest speed DDR4 RAM runs at 800 MHz, which means a clock cycle of 1/800000000, or 1.25 ns.
+Whereas the lowest speed DDR4 RAM runs at is 800MHz, which means a clock cycle of 1/800000000, or 1.25 ns.
 Even if it has a higher CAS of 9 cycles, total latency is 1.25 x 9 = 11.25 ns.
 That’s why it’s faster!

-But for most people, capacity trumps clock speed and latency every time.
-You’ll get much more benefit from 16 GB of DDR4-1600 RAM than you’ll get from 8 GB of DDR4-2400 RAM.
-In most cases, timing and latency should be the last points of consideration.
+For most people, capacity trumps clock speed and latency every time.
+You will get much more benefit from 16GB of DDR4-1600 RAM than you get from 8GB of DDR4-2400 RAM.
+In most cases, timing and latency are the last points of consideration.

 How Much RAM Do You Need?

-Long past are the days where “640K ought to be enough for anybody”.
-In a world where even phones are shipping with 4 GB of RAM and browsers often play fast and loose with their memory allocations, RAM frugality is a thing of the past.
+Long past are the days where “640K ought to be enough for anybody.”
+In a world where smartphones regularly ship with 4GB RAM or more, and browsers like Google Chrome play fast and loose with their memory allocations, RAM frugality is a thing of the past.
 The average amount of installed RAM is increasing across all hardware types, too.

-If you find yourself with no less than 6 Word documents open at any one time, can’t bring yourself to close those 60 tabs in Google Chrome, or find yourself needing to run a virtual machine every now and again, you’ll probably want to have at least 8 GB of RAM.
+If you find yourself with six Word documents open at any one time, can’t bring yourself to close those 60 tabs in Google Chrome, you will probably want at least 8GB RAM.
+The same goes if you want to use a virtual machine.

-16 GB of RAM should exceed the needs of most, but if you’re the kind who needs those 20 utilities running in the background on top of a mountain of browser tabs and everything else, you’ll be glad for the extra space.
-Very few people need 32 GB of RAM, but as they say, more is more.
+16GB RAM should exceed the needs of most.
+But if you keep utilities running in the background, with a mountain of browser tabs and everything else, you’ll appreciate the extra RAM capacity.
+Very few people need 32GB RAM, but as they say, more is more.